 Civil War for Truth: Corporatism and Technocracy

-It’s nearly impossible to separate these days Politics and Economy from each other.
-Most Western countries are already captured by blunt corporatism.
+It’s nearly impossible to separate, these days, Politics, and the Economy from each other.
+Blunt corporatism captures most Western countries.

-Corporatism is the economic policy component of fascism, an ideology thought up by Giovanni Gentile.
-It is
+Corporatism is the economic policy component of fascism, an ideology thought up by Giovanni Gentile.1 It is

-economic totalitarianism as practiced by Mussolini and Hitler.
-Mussolini was praised by many people, including Winston Churchill, who admired him
+economic totalitarianism as practiced by Mussolini and Hitler.2 Mussolini was praised by many people, including Winston Churchill, who admired him

-(Tutto nello Stato, niente al di fuori dello Stato, nulla contro lo Stato.)
+Stato, niente al di fuori dello Stato, nulla contro lo Stato.)3

 Everybody in Washington knows that the laws are made by companies and financial institutes and not by politicians.
 This is the same in most Western Democracies.
 It prevents good candidates from entering politics, drives away the few good politicians left, and leaves us with a Kakistocracy, a system of government run by the worst, least qualified, or most unscrupulous citizens.

-Most politics these days is political theater, what Chris Williamson coined as Performative Disagreement in his interview with General Robert Spalding.
+Most politics these days is political theater, what Chris Williamson coined as Performative Disagreement in his interview with General Robert Spalding.4

-We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school busses and worked with segregationists in his past.
-She also accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.
-After she lost in the primaries she was picked as his running mate nevertheless, proving the political theater.
+We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school buses and worked with segregationists in his past.5 She accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.6 After she lost in the primaries she was picked as his running mate, nevertheless, proving the political theater.
 This trend can be observed not just in the USA, but throughout Western Democracies.

-Klaus Schwab bragged publicly already in 2017 how his followers had
+Klaus Schwab bragged publicly in 2017 about how his followers had

-penetrated all political cabinets.
-A huge amount of rising politicians are already part of his “Young Global Leaders” program.
+penetrated all political cabinets.8 A huge amount of rising politicians are part of his “Young Global Leaders” program.

-Luckily, it seems to begin to fail.
+Luckily, it begins to fail.
 Mary Woods, professor of Global Economic Governance at the University of Oxford complained at the WEF conference in November 2021, that the people stop following their leaders:

-Current politics in most Western Democracies are flooded with problems like nepotism, insider trading, and corruption.
+Current politics in Western Democracies are flooded with problems like nepotism, insider trading, and corruption.
 All of this is illegal, but nearly never do politicians get held accountable.
-And it doesn’t matter in which country you look, be it Nancy Pelosi in the US continuously benefitting on the stock market from her inside knowledge, or the corruption affair of the current German chancellor during his time as mayor of Hamburg city.
-But there is another legal form of corruption.
+And it doesn’t matter in which country you look, be it, Nancy Pelosi, in the US continuously benefitting from the stock market from her inside knowledge,9 or the corruption affair of the current German chancellor during his time as mayor of Hamburg city.10 But there is another legal form of corruption.

-Another huge problem for hidden corruption is sponsoring political events because it is completely exempt from any reporting.
-A party congress can easily exceed 50 corporate sponsors, each paying between €10,000 and €20,000 for a booth.
-The party congress of the SPD, the leading German party, was sponsored by Pfizer, DocMorris, and Microsoft, all beneficiaries of the Corona crisis.[11:1]
+Another huge problem for hidden corruption is sponsoring political events because it is exempt from any reporting.
+A party congress can easily exceed 50 corporate sponsors, each paying between €10,000 and €20,000 for a booth.13 The party congress of the SPD, the leading German party, was sponsored by Pfizer, DocMorris, and Microsoft, all beneficiaries of the Corona crisis.11

 Sahra Wagenknecht mentions another problem: The revolving door effect.
 Politicians that work in a specific resort together with Lobbyists of a company get often promoted into well-payed positions in exactly those companies later.
-A department head responsible for contracts for the Corona warn-app given to the Deutsche Telekom got shortly after a lucrative position at the Telekom.[11:2]
+A department head responsible for contracts for the Corona warn-app given to Deutsche Telekom got shortly after a lucrative position at Telekom.11

-continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.[2:2]
+continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.2

-These legal, intransparent tricks to buy influence into legislation should be outlawed and called what it is: corruption.
+These legal, non-transparent tricks to buy influence into legislation should be outlawed and called what it is: corruption.

 A Loss of Separation of Powers

-During COVID, but starting already in the years earlier, these lines got blurry.
-In a lot of countries, it’s common practice to appoint former politicians to the position of a federal judge.
-Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president in the Supreme Court.
+During COVID-19, but starting already in the years earlier, these lines got blurry.
+In many countries, it is common practice to appoint former politicians to the position of a federal judge.
+Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president of the Supreme Court.
 This move was useful for her during the Corona crisis.
-The Supreme Court didn’t touch any one of the over 10,000 lawsuits against Corona restrictions in the two years of the pandemic and then ruled all measurements to be constitutional.
-This is the opposite of what for example the Spanish Supreme Court or the New Zealand Supreme Court ruled.
-This government-friendly ruling by the German Supreme Court might be the result of a nightly dinner the former chancellor gave to the judges of the Supreme Court.
+The Supreme Court didn’t touch any one of the over 10,000 lawsuits against Corona restrictions in the two years of the pandemic and then ruled all measurements to be constitutional.14 This is the opposite of what for example the Spanish Supreme Court or the New Zealand Supreme Court ruled.
+This government-friendly ruling by the German Supreme Court might be the result of a nightly dinner the former chancellor gave to the judges of the Supreme Court.15

 And the executive branch didn’t increase their trust either.
 The uncounted beatings of demonstrators around the world will be a stain on that branch for decades.
 Police don’t deserve our trust anymore.